Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Grid of pulsation models

 Our models also include f\:modes ($n_{pg} = 0$) for degrees $\ell = 2$ and $\ell = 3$.
 Their frequencies evolve in a manner similar to g\:modes.
 In evolved models, f\:modes can also participate in avoided crossings with non-radial p\:modes of comparable frequency, further complicating the frequency spectrum.
-This interaction becomes particularly pronounced in post-MS models, where structural changes in the star's envelope cause f\:mode frequencies to converge with those of p and g\:modes, leading to mode coupling and characteristic frequency perturbations.
+This interaction becomes particularly pronounced in post-MS models, where structural changes in the star's envelope cause f-mode frequencies to converge with those of p and g\:modes, leading to mode coupling and characteristic frequency perturbations.

 The occurrence of avoided crossings follows clear patterns across our grid.
-For a given mass, their onset occurs earlier at higher metallicity due to the earlier development of sharp internal chemical gradients that steepen the Brunt–Väisälä frequency profile.
-While turning on diffusive mixing in the models can smooth these gradients locally, the overall effect on g\:mode frequencies and the timing of avoided crossings remains largely unchanged, with fractional frequency differences typically below 1.5\%.
+For a given mass, their onset occurs earlier at higher metallicity due to the earlier development of sharp internal chemical gradients that steepen the Brunt-V\"ais\"al\"a frequency profile.
+While turning on diffusive mixing in the models can smooth these gradients locally, the overall effect on g-mode frequencies and the timing of avoided crossings remains largely unchanged, with fractional frequency differences typically below 1.5\%.
+We will characterise the effects of diffusive mixing more thoroughly in future work.
 The onset of avoided crossings first affects the higher-degree, low-order p\:modes, beginning with $\ell=3$ modes, followed by $\ell=2$, and then $\ell=1$ modes.
 For a given degree $\ell$, the lowest radial order p\:mode ($n=1$) is the first to interact directly with g\:modes of similar frequency.
 This interaction triggers a cascading effect: the perturbed $n=1$ mode bumps up the $n=2$ mode at a later evolutionary stage, which affects the $n=3$ mode at an even later stage, and so forth.
 Higher radial orders thus experience avoided crossings at progressively older ages.
 Among modes of similar radial order but different degrees, those with higher $\ell$ are affected first.